Fastlane (TV series)

-Fastlane is an American action/crime drama series that was broadcast on Fox from September 18, 2002 to April 25, 2003.
-On August 14, 2005 G4 began rebroadcasting the complete series.
+Fastlane is an American action/crime drama television series that was broadcast on Fox from September 18, 2002 to April 25, 2003.
+On August 14, 2005, G4 began rebroadcasting the complete series.

 Plot summary

 Van Ray and Deaqon Hayes are two mismatched cops teamed together by shady police lieutenant, Wilhelmina "Billie" Chambers, in a secretive undercover division of the Los Angeles Police Department.
 Operating with the motto "Everything we seize, we keep.
 Everything we keep, we use," their base of operations is the "Candy Store"—a warehouse containing a fortune in confiscated cars, clothes, weapons and everything else needed to blend into the seedy criminal underworld of Los Angeles.
 Given criminal covers, the officers use all of the resources at their disposal to apprehend dangerous criminals while walking the line between cop and criminal.